hoonywise/hoonytools/README.md

 Once launched, the GUI gives access to all tools via an intuitive interface:

 - Load Excel and CSV files
+- Delete tables from your Oracle schema or DWH shared schema.
 - Create SQL views from SQL files
-- Clean tables or delete old records
 - View console logs and abort operations gracefully

 You can run as often as needed — no admin rights or elevated privileges required.